 - By phone.
 Call 877-284-7942 weekdays from 6 a.m. to 6 p.m.
 PT or weekends from 8 a.m. to 5 p.m.
 PT.

 - By email.
 Send a note to firstname.lastname@example.org.

 Allen, TX 75013

-You can only cancel your CreditCheck Total membership by calling the provider, but customers complain that it can be difficult to reach a representative.
+Cancel your CreditCheck Total membership only by calling the provider, but customers complain that it can be difficult to reach a representative.

 How do I know that CreditCheck Total is right for me?

 Consider CreditCheck Total if you want a straightforward credit report tool that gives you regular access to your full credit report, along with daily monitoring and alerts.

 Though, this service is pricey for services you can find elsewhere with more sophisticated scoring tools and better identity theft insurance.

 If you’re interested in taking out a loan or applying for a new credit card, it’s worth reviewing your credit score and report.
 CreditCheck Total can help you do that, and monitor your credit report, sending alerts when anything has changed.

 But if you’re not completely sold on the services offered from CreditCheck Total, compare other credit score monitoring companies to find the best one for your needs.